-What do root beer floats, a bouncy castle, Walmart, and oil have to do with SIDNE® (Simulated Impaired Driving Experience)?
+What do root beer floats, a bouncy castle, Walmart, and oil have to do with SIDNE® Impaired Driving Simulator?
 All five were part of an event in North Dakota meant to educate people about impaired driving.

 For the past decade, North Dakota communities have faced a set of challenges that have created hazards for everyone there.
 In the Dickinson area, the challenges started with oil and pipeline projects.